SpreeHertz/Cleckzie/README.md

 Found an issue?
 Report it by clicking [here](https://github.com/spreehertz/cleckzie/issues). **Please note that the issues is section is ONLY for issues and the labels included in it, not for suggestions or something else.
 For suggestions, use the [Discussions](https://github.com/spreehertz/cleckzie/discussions) feature.**

 ## Cleckzie's Support Server
+Got any questions?
+Need help?
+Or just wanna hang out?
 Click [here](https://discord.gg/KCzWPGJWtk) to join the support server.

 ## Licensing
 See [`LICENSE`](https://github.com/SpreeHertz/Cleckzie/blob/master/LICENSE) for more info. <br>